pr0chz/metrostation/README.md

 ## About

-MetroStation is an simple app for notifying you on which subway station you are located.
+Metro Station is an simple android app for notifying you on which subway station you are located.
 It utilizes information about connected cells / disconnects and works completely offline.

 ## Versioning